Friday, October 29, 2021

 Felix Silla

-Fast forward to 2019, my son Joseph and I are going to meet my friend Mike Quinn.
-Who was in town for a charity drive at a local toy store.
-We are talking to Mike and I get a couple things signed by him.
-Dominic Pace was also there but we didn’t speak other than a hello and handshake.
+Fast forward to 2019: my son, Joseph, and I went to meet my friend Mike Quinn, who was in town for a charity drive at a local toy store.
+While we were talking, Mike signed a couple of items for me.
+Dominic Pace was also there, though we only exchanged a hello and a handshake.
 But Felix Silla was there as well.
-He was over there talking to me and playing with Joseph.
-I was so excited to meet him.
-I shook his hand and expressed my admiration.
-I didn’t want to take up more time that I needed to.
-Because they were there for a different reason.
-So Mike signed my items and took some photos with Joseph and I. Well, guess who took all of the photos.
-Yep, none other than Felix Silla himself.
-It was a truly memorable experience.
-Well today it was announced that we lost Felix due to pancreatic cancer.
-I never did get his autograph or a photo with him, but I will take my memories meeting him over that any day.
-He gave me my personal trifecta of memories.
-Ties in with my childhood, my Granny, & my son.
-RIP Felix you will be missed.
+He spent time talking to me and playing with Joseph.
+I was so excited to meet him; I shook his hand and expressed my admiration.
+I didn’t want to take up more time than necessary because they were there for a charity event.
+Mike signed my items and took photos with Joseph and me.
+Well, guess who took all of those photos?
+It was none other than Felix Silla himself.

 Thursday, April 8, 2021